 On August 2, an explosion at Minnehaha Academy in Minneapolis caused two floors in the center part of the school to collapse, killing two and injuring at least nine others.
 After the blast, the Minneapolis fire department stated that the explosion was caused by a natural gas leak from contractors who were working on the building.

-Although this may seem rare, according to the Pipeline and Hazardous Materials Safety Administration, incidents involving natural gas pipelines are fairly common, occurring once every two days in the United States.
+Although this may seem rare, according to the Pipeline and Hazardous Materials Safety Administration, explosion accidents involving natural gas pipelines are fairly common, occurring once every two days in the United States.
 For example, in 2009 alone, there were 158 natural gas distribution pipeline incidents that killed 10 people, injured 50 more, and caused $32 million in property damage.
 So, what is natural gas, and should we all be more worried?

 What is Natural Gas?